lvgl/lvgl/docs/widgets/btnmatrix.rst

 Control buttons
 ---------------

-The buttons’ width can be set relative to the other button in the same row with :cpp:expr:`lv_btnmatrix_set_btn_width(btnm, btn_id, width)` E.g. in a line with two buttons: *btnA, width = 1* and *btnB, width = 2*, *btnA* will have 33 % width and *btnB* will have 66 % width.
-It’s similar to how the
+The buttons' width can be set relative to the other button in the same row with :cpp:expr:`lv_btnmatrix_set_btn_width(btnm, btn_id, width)` E.g. in a line with two buttons: *btnA, width = 1* and *btnB, width = 2*, *btnA* will have 33 % width and *btnB* will have 66 % width.
+It's similar to how the
 ```flex-grow`` <https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow>`__
 property works in CSS.
 The width must be in the [1..15] range and the